-Ston is by and large known for three things – its very well preserved town walls, its salt works, and its mussels!
+Ston in southern Dalmatia is by and large known for three things – its very well preserved town walls, its salt works, and its mussels!
 If you pay a visit to this part of the Peljesac Peninsula, we’re sure you’ll encounter at least two of these three things!

 Getting to Ston

 The Town Walls

 As mentioned, the town walls are perhaps what this little town is best known for – and rightfully so.
 The walls are much longer than those of its more famous neighbour, Dubrovnik, at 5km in length.
 This makes them the longest defensive structure in Europe; they are sometimes referred to as the ‘European Walls of China”.

 Built in the 14th and 15th centuries as a additional defence for the Republic of Ragusa (Dubrovnik) and to protect the lucrative salt pans in the area, the walls also consist of three fortresses – Veliki Kastil (in Ston), Korula (Mali Ston) and Prodzvizd Fort – and a number of towers.
 The walls once stretched for as long as 7km, but parts were destroyed following the fall of the Republic of Ragusa, and during the 19th century when the stone was used to construct other structures.
 The walls have long since been protected and, following extensive renovations, were open a number of years ago to visitors.

 The walls are open year-round to visit (with longer opening hours in summer).
 More on the Walls of Ston website, including opening hours and ticket prices.